|

 Dickson Gallery of Fine Art

-is a multicultural art gallery
+was a multicultural art gallery

 exhibiting emerging and professional